Standard imsets for undirected and chain graphical models: Preliminaries

 \subsection{Conditional independence models induced by graphs}

 Here we summarize known facts on conditional independence models induced by graphs.

-For directed acyclic graphs, there are two equivalent separation criteria {\it d-separation} \cite{pearl, verma} and {\it moralization} \cite{laudawlarlei}.
+For directed acyclic graphs, there are two equivalent separation criteria \textit{d-separation} \cite{pearl,verma} and \textit{moralization} \cite{laudawlarlei}.
 However we omit their details because we do not need them in this paper.
-For a triplet $\tri{A}{B}{C} \in \mathcal{T}(N)$, we write $\indtri{A}{B}{C}{G}$ if $A$ and $B$ are separated given $C$ by these criteria.
+For a triplet $\langle A, B \, | \, C \rangle \in\mathcal{T}(N)$, we write $\indtri {A}{B}{C}{G}$ if $A$ and $B$ are separated given $C$ by these criteria.
 Every directed acyclic graph $G$ induces the formal independence model

-which we call a {\it DAG model}.
-A probability measure $\PP$ over $N$ is {\it Markovian} with respect to a directed acyclic graph $G$ if $\mathcal{M}_G \subseteq \mathcal{M}_{\PP}$ and {\it perfectly Markovian} if the converse implication also holds.
+which we call a \textit{DAG model}.
+A probability measure $\PP$ over $N$ is \textit{Markovian} with respect to a directed acyclic graph $G$ if $\mathcal{M}_G \subseteq\mathcal{M}_{\PP}$ and \textit {perfectly Markovian} if the converse inclusion also holds.

-For an undirected graph $G$ and $\tri{A}{B}{C} \in \mathcal{T}(N)$, we have $\indtri{A}{B}{C}{G}$ if $A$ and $B$ are separated by $C$ in $G$ \cite{lauritzen, pearl}.
-A {\it UG model} $\mathcal{M}_G$ is again defined by \eqref{eq:mg}.
+For an undirected graph $G$ and $\langle A, B \, | \, C \rangle \in \mathcal{T}(N)$, we have $\indtri{A}{B}{C}{G}$ if $A$ and $B$ are separated by $C$ in $G$ \cite{lauritzen,pearl}.
+An \textit{UG model} $\mathcal{M}_G$ is again defined by \eqref{eq:mg}.
 The definitions of a Markovian and a perfectly Markovian measure are analogous to the case of DAG models.
-It is known that a perfect Markovian discrete measure exists for every undirected graph \cite{geiger1993}.
-A decomposable model is defined as an independence model induced by a decomposable graph.
-A decomposable model is simultaneously a UG model and a DAG model.
+It is known that a perfectly Markovian discrete measure exists for every undirected graph \cite{geiger1993}.
+A~decomposable model is defined as an independence model induced by a decomposable graph.
+A~decomposable model is simultaneously an UG model and a DAG model.

-Finally we discuss chain graphs.
-The popular separation criterion for chain graphs is {\it moralization} \cite{frydenberg}.
-For a chain graph $G$ and a triplet $\tri{A}{B}{C} \in \mathcal{T}(N)$, let $H = G_{\an(ABC)}$.
-A {\it moral graph} $H^{\mor}$ of $H$ is the undirected graph obtained by adding an undirected edge $a\uedge b$ to the underlying graph of $H$ whenever there is a chain component $C' \in \mathcal{C}_H$ such that $a,b \in \pa(C')$ and $a$ and $b$ are not adjacent in $H$.
+Finally, we discuss chain graphs.
+A popular separation criterion for chain graphs is \textit {moralization} \cite{frydenberg}.
+For a chain graph $G$ and a triplet $\langle A, B \, | \, C \rangle \in\mathcal {T}(N)$, let $H = G_{\an(ABC)}$.
+A \textit{moral graph} $H^{\mor}$ of $H$ is the undirected graph obtained by adding an undirected edge $a\uedge b$ to the underlying graph of $H$ whenever there is a chain component $C' \in\mathcal{C}_H$ such that $a,b \in\pa(C')$ and $a$ and $b$ are not adjacent in $H$.
 We define $\indtri{A}{B}{C}{G}$ if $\indtri{A}{B}{C}{H^{\mor}}$ holds.
-The definitions of a {\it CG model}, a Markovian measure and a perfectly Markovian measure are analogous to the other graphs.
-It is known that a perfect Markovian discrete measure exists for every chain graph \cite{stubou}.
+The definitions of a \textit{CG model}, a Markovian measure and a perfectly Markovian measure are analogous to the other graphs.
+It is known that a perfectly Markovian discrete measure exists for every chain graph \cite{stubou}.